Hawaii Pacific University logo

 School of Business Administration

-Established in 1972, offering a range of undergraduate and graduate business programs including an MBA.
+Established in 1972, offering a range of business programs including MBA, MS in Information Systems, and MA in Human Resource Management.

 Leadership